phpMan > man > git-rebase(1)

 BEHAVIORAL DIFFERENCES

-as the am backend, but the name led to confusion as it looks like a verb instead of a
+the am backend, but the name led to confusion as it looks like a verb instead of a noun.

-noun.
-Also, the merge backend used to be known as the interactive backend, but it is now
+Also, the merge backend used to be known as the interactive backend, but it is now used for

-used for non-interactive cases as well.
-Both were renamed based on lower-level
+non-interactive cases as well.
+Both were renamed based on lower-level functionality that

-functionality that underpinned each.)
-There are some subtle differences in how these two
+underpinned each.)
+There are some subtle differences in how these two backends behave:

 Empty commits

-started empty, though these are rare in practice.
-It also drops commits that become empty
+empty, though these are rare in practice.
+It also drops commits that become empty and has no

 The merge backend keeps intentionally empty commits by default (though with -i they are